Client: Bay Area Rapid Transit District (BART)

 Completion Date: June 16, 2016, Preliminary Engineering Design

-AVA was in-charge of developing the facility programming, and the Lead Architect / Engineer (structural, MEP, systems) of the facility during the Preliminary Engineering Design Phase.
+AVA was in charge of developing the facility programming, and the Lead Architect / Engineer (Structural, MEP, and Systems) of the facility during the Preliminary Engineering Design Phase.
 AVA also did the evaluation report for the Maintenance Strategies of the Livermore Extension DMU-EMU System.